michaelwehrley/notes/arrays.md

 a // []
 ```

-Resetting arrays don't change the pointer of referenced arrays in memory:
+Redefining an array doesn't change the pointer of referenced arrays in memory:
 ```JavaScript
 a = ["m", "i", "k", "e"];
 b = a;